mongodb/specifications/source/transactions/transactions.rst

 an invalid operation.
 When such errors are thrown the session state is unchanged.

-Client side errors MUST NOT change transaction state.
+Client-side errors MUST NOT change transaction state.
 For example, if an invalid key or an excessively large document is provided by the application to an insert when the transaction state is "starting transaction", the transaction state MUST remain "starting transaction".
 If the same situation